powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ### Generator
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Generator.html)

 A generator is an equipment that injects or consumes active power, and injects or consumes reactive power.
-It may be controller to hold a voltage or reactive target somewhere in the network, not necessarily directly where it is connected.
+It may be used as a controller to hold a voltage or reactive target somewhere in the network, not necessarily directly where it is connected.
 In that specific case, the voltage or reactive power control is remote.

 ![GeneratorSignConvention](img/index/generator-sign-convention.svg){: width="40%" .center-image}